-For the final part of Introduction to Anthropology 2017 we are tackling 10 big and controversial questions anthropology has attempted to answer.
-Question #10: Is Capitalism the Best Economic System?
+For the final part of Introduction to Anthropology 2017 we tackled 10 big and controversial questions anthropology has attempted to answer.
+Here’s a big one: Is Capitalism the Best Economic System?

 - Richard Borshay Lee, “Eating Christmas in the Kalahari” in Natural History (1969).

 Most answers to the question of “Is capitalism the best economic system?” suffer from a range of biases anthropologists would label as ethnocentric.
 For most people, it is the only system that we know, and so it is made to feel natural, to feel inevitable, to appear as if it is the only true way to be human, or rooted in human nature.
 As when we consider the concept of culture, an anthropological perspective should make us suspicious of claims that one particular way of human organization is the one and only divinely sanctioned or natural way to be a human.